 What to do now

-Your body is working hard for both #baby and the placenta.
+Your body is working hard for both Your Child and the placenta.
 To keep your energy up, try to stay active and ensure high levels of blood sugar.
 Gentle workouts and frequent snacks of complex carbs are some of the best things you can do.

 Reduce caffeine: If you usually drink a lot of tea or coffee, you might want to limit it.
 Some research indicates that reducing caffeine can reduce the chances of miscarriage and low birth weight.